navneet-nmk/navneet-nmk.github.io/_posts/2015-01-04-first-post.md

 3. Use an information maximizing variational autoencoder.
 4. Use stabilization tricks for the training the inverse dynamics and forward dynamics modules.

+## Why use Random Features?
+1. Simple solution which requires no extra training a resources.
+Basically, you just take the 	    Encoder and fix the weights after a random initialization.
+2. Since the network is fixed, the features are stable.
+3. However, random features may not capture the important and relevant information of the environment.

+## Why use Variational Autoencoders?
+1. Features learned are low dimensional and may sufficiently capture the necessary information from the observations.
+2. The observations may contain irrelevant information.
+(Possibly use a beta-VAE ?)
+3. Unstable (similar to the inverse dynamics module).

 The model used is described below